natcap/invest/doc/api-docs/plugins.rst

 How to develop a plugin
 -----------------------
-.. note:: This guide assumes the reader is familiar with python.
+.. note:: This guide is written for python developers.
+If you are unfamiliar with python packaging, helpful documentation is available from https://packaging.python.org/en/latest/.

 The plugin template repo is a great place to start.
 Code snippets in this guide are pulled from there.
-The core InVEST models' source code is also a great place to look for examples of
+The core InVEST models' source code is also a great place to look for examples.

 At its most basic, a plugin is a python package.
 Begin by creating a directory with a simple python package structure: ::

-    invest_plugin/
+    invest-demo-plugin/
     |- pyproject.toml
     |- src/
-       |- invest_plugin/
+       |- invest_demo_plugin/
           |- __init__.py
           |- foo.py